 People who suffer trauma as children experience changes to their brains' chemistry and development.
 These effects are long-lasting, impacting survivors’ physical and mental health.
 Children who have endured trauma live with increased risk of harmful behaviors, lowered self-worth and a distrust that threatens interpersonal connection with others.
 Without the right kind of restorative work, the cycle of abuse continues.

-In Kentucky, 22 of every 1,000 kids will suffer abuse.
-That’s the highest rate in the U.S. and more than twice the national average.
+In Kentucky, 17 of every 1,000 kids will suffer abuse.
+That’s the fifth-highest rate in the U.S. and around twice the national average.

 Nearly 3,000 kids are abused or neglected in Jefferson County each year.